mesonbuild/meson/docs/markdown/Dependencies.md

 `method` may be `auto`, `config-tool`, `pkg-config`, `cmake` or `extraframework`.

+## Fortran Coarrays

+Coarrays are a Fortran language intrinsic feature, enabled by `dependency('Coarray')`.
+GCC will use OpenCoarrays if present to implement coarrays, while Intel and NAG use internal coarray support.

 ## GL

 This finds the OpenGL library in a way appropriate to the platform.